Bad to the Bone (George Thorogood and the Destroyers album): Side two

-"That Philly Thing"
+Other songs

-"That Philly Thing" is an instrumental song, written by Thorogood.
+"That Philly Thing" is an instrumental, credited to Thorogood.
 It was first released as the B-side to "Nobody but Me", before being included as a bonus track for the 25th anniversary edition of Bad to the Bone.
 "EMI was still on the tail end of the days when people still released singles.
 And they released “Nobody But Me,” and they wanted an original for the flip side.", says Thorogood, "And that’s what we did with an instrumental that we were fooling around with."

+A cover of Chuck Berry's "Louie To Frisco" was recorded, but wasn't included on the album.
+The song was eventually re-recorded and released on their album The Baddest of George Thorogood and the Destroyers.

 Release

 EMI America released Bad To The Bone on July 26, 1982.
-Bad To The Bone debuted at No. 127, and peaked at No. 43 on the Billboard 200 chart.
+It debuted at No. 127, and peaked at No. 43 on the Billboard 200 chart.
 The album sold around 275,000 copies in its first two months, and eventually sold more than 500,000 copies.
 The album was certified gold by the Recording Industry Association of America (RIAA) on August 7, 1985.

 Two tracks from the album were released as singles.
 "Nobody but Me" was the lead single from the album.
-It was released in July 1982, with "That Philly Thing" as its B-Side.
+It was released in July 1982, as a 12-inch single, with "That Philly Thing" as its B-Side.
 The single peaked at number six on the Bubbling Under Hot 100 extension chart, and at No. 32 on the Mainstream Rock chart.

-"Bad to the Bone" was released in 1982.
+"Bad to the Bone" was released on September 17, 1982.
 The song peaked at No. 27 on the Mainstream Rock chart, but was not popular upon release.
-Its music video's recurrent appearances on MTV, and the song's use in films, television, and commercials has since made it more popular.
+Its music video's recurrent appearances on MTV, and the song's use in films, television, and commercials have since made it more popular.

 2007 reissue

 On August 14, 2007, a special edition of the album was released to mark the 25th anniversary of its original release.
-According to Thorogood, EMI wanted the Destroyers to re-record some of the songs from the album, which they did.
+According to Thorogood, EMI wanted the Destroyers to re-record some of the songs from the album to include on the reissue, because there weren't many outtakes.

-The re-issue featured the Instrumental B-side "That Philly Thing", as well as six new re-recordings of some of the songs from the album.
+The re-issue featured the Instrumental B-side "That Philly Thing", as well as six re-recordings of some of the songs from the album.
 The re-recordings were recorded at the Ardent Studios in Memphis, Tennessee.